AdnanAD66/NodeJS/nodejs-readme.txt

 we get module and require in nodeJS using IIFE function argument and parameter

 NodeJS passes modules as a parameter to IIFE function

+variable and function wrap in IIFE function so they cannot be accessable directly .

+NodeJS is non-blocking io because of Libuv.